BarbzCodez/BarbzCodez/README.md

 ## Purpose

-According to Andrew Etter in [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) we want to "make content beautiful, discoverable and searchable", this guide will help you achieve Etter's goal by hosting a themed markdown resume using GitHub Pages.
+According to Andrew Etter in [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) we want to "make content beautiful, discoverable and searchable."
+This guide will help you achieve Etter's goal by hosting a themed markdown resume using GitHub Pages.

 ![An Example of the final resume hosted](/images/1_example_resume.gif)